 The all-wheel drive system is a new generation with what VW called ‘R-Performance Torque Vectoring’ – while a normal all-wheel drive Golf only allows no more than 50 per cent of the shove per rear wheel, the Golf R’s system allows 100 per cent of the power to go to either rear wheel.
 The beefy performance brakes are mechanically the same as those on the GTI Clubsport, but recalibrated for the R’s all-wheel drive powertrain and additional weight.

-The standard car runs on 18-inch wheels, with the R-Performance pack adding larger 19s and a fatter, dual-level rear spoiler.
+The standard car runs on 18-inch wheels, with the R-Performance pack adding larger 19s and a fatter, dual-level rear spoiler on the hatchback variant.
 An Akrapovič exhaust will also be on the options list.

 What are the new drive modes?

 Along with the usual Comfort, Sport, Individual and Race, if you go for the R-Performance Pack, you also have the option of Nürburgring and Drift modes.